The Gunny Sack

 cooked spaghetti squash on fork

 The spaghetti squash is ready to eat!
-I love spaghetti squash topped with brown butter sage sauce, alfredo sauce, spaghetti sauce or with butter and parmesan.
-You can store leftover spaghetti squash, in an airtight container, in the fridge for a few days.
+I love it with brown butter sage sauce, alfredo sauce, spaghetti sauce, or with butter and parmesan.
+You can store leftover spaghetti squash in an airtight container in the fridge for 3-4 days or in the freezer for up to a month.

 Ingredients